Pankaj Bhattacharya

-Pankaj Bhattacharya was a left wing politician and veteran of the Bangladesh Liberation War.
+Pankaj Bhattacharya (পঙ্কজ ভট্টাচার্য; 6 August 1939 – 23 April 2023) was a left-wing politician and freedom fighter of the Bangladesh Liberation War.
 He was the president of the Oikya National Awami Party.

 Early life

-Bhattacharya was born on 6 August 1939 in Noapara, Raozan Upazila, Chittagong District, East Bengal, British India.
-He was expelled from Chittagong Collegiate School in 1959 for political activities.
+Bhattacharya was born on 6 August 1939 in Noapara, Raozan Upazila, Chittagong District, Bengal Province, British India.
+He was expelled from Chattogram Collegiate School in 1959 for political activities.
 He was the vice-president and later president in 1962 of the central committee of the East Pakistan Students Union.

-Bhattacharya studied Bengali language at the University of Dhaka.
+Bhattacharya studied the Bengali language at the University of Dhaka.
 He stayed at Jagannath Hall.

 Career

 Bhattacharya was active in the movement against Pakistani President Ayub Khan in the 1960s.
 He was sent to jail in 1964.
 He was again arrested in 1967 and detained in the office of the Detective Branch in the Shadhin Bangla Conspiracy Case in 1967.
-He was kept in prison with Sheikh Mujibur Rahman with 19 days.
+He was kept in prison with Sheikh Mujibur Rahman for 19 days.
 Mujib asked the prison authorities to open the main gate of the prison after Bhattacharya was released so that he would not have to bow his head on the way out through the small gate.
 He joined National Awami Party with Matia Chowdhury.

 Bhattacharya was the deputy commander of the NAP-Communist Party-Students Union Special Guerrilla Forces in the Bangladesh Liberation War in 1971.

-Bhattacharya was a leader of the Bangladesh National Awami Party.
+Bhattacharya was a leader of the National Awami Party (Muzaffar).
 He provided aid during the Bangladesh famine of 1974.
 He joined Gano Forum in the 1993 as a founding presidium member under Dr. Kamal Hossain.
 He founded Shamajik Andalan as an outlet for progressive and democratic voices.

 Bhattacharya founded the Oikya National Awami Party in 2010.

 Bhattacharya published his memoirs Amar Sei Sab Din in 2023.